Posted on February 24, 2019 and last updated on May 25, 2026

 • Sights: views of the State House

-You can get your aesthetic political fix here, on Howard Hill’s 164-acres, because its high point is an overlook with a lovely view of Maine’s capitol building.
+You can get your aesthetic political fix here, on Howard Hill’s 164-acres, because from the overlook you’ll have a lovely view of Maine’s State House.
+(The true summit is 100 feet higher, with no views.)

-The best place to access the roughly 3.7 miles of trail here is at the end of Coos Lane, where you can park at the 8-acre Effie L. Berry Conservation Area kiosk.
-This little preserve provides access to the longer trail system on Howard Hill.
+One of the best places to access the roughly 3.7 miles of trails is from the end of Coos Lane, where you can park near the kiosk for the 8-acre Effie L. Berry Conservation Area.
+This small preserve provides access to the larger Howard Hill trail system.

-Otherwise, you can access the trails at the end of Blaisdell Street, Ganneston Drive, Sewall Street, or Parkwood Drive.
-The trail at the end of Blaisdell Road (and I’m not sure you can park here) is the quickest and steepest way to the view.
-The access point off Sewall Street is tucked away down a private driveway.
+You can also access the trails from the ends of Blaisdell Street, Ganneston Drive, Sewall Street, and Parkwood Drive.
+The Blaisdell Street access point is the quickest — and steepest — route to the overlook.
+The Sewall Street access is tucked down a private driveway.

 Directions: From Winthrop Street in Hallowell, turn onto Coos Lane.
 Continue onto the end loop of the lane; you can park behind the building, close to the trailhead kiosk.